Click the button above to toggle between "Basic" and "Advanced".

 There are two reasons why we need to magnify planets so we can see them well.

 By default, the magnification settings apply when a planet or moon is far away and there is no zoom.
 As we approach an object or zoom increases, its magnification is reduced until it reaches 1.0.
-That reduces the difference in size between nearby and distant objects.
-If you don't want that, there is a setting under Options that sets magnification to be exactly the value shown.
+A negative side effect of changing magnification this way is to reduce the difference in size between nearby and distant objects.
+If you don't want that, there is a setting under Options that sets magnification to be the value shown. adjusted only for zoom.

 If you put the mouse on a planet or moon, the last item in the info bar, such as "(4.3x)", shows how much it is being magnified now, not counting zoom.